 A lot of people and sites use basal metabolic rate and resting metabolic rate synonymously.
 People think that it’s the same thing but there’s actually a difference.

-BMR is about the energy used by the most basic functions of the body such as breathing, circulation of blood, and regulation of temper.
+BMR is about the energy used by the most basic functions of the body.
+These include breathing, circulation of blood, and regulation of temper.

-What’s important to remember is that the BMR and the RMR that you will be getting will just be an estimate and that it’s hard to get an actual number unless laboratory tests will be done.
+What’s important to remember is that the BMR and the RMR that you will be getting will just be an estimate.
+It can be difficult to get an actual number unless laboratory tests are done.

 It is a good way to gauge the number of calories that your body uses up daily without the exercise, so that you can have a better idea how many calories you need to either lose or gain weight.